|

 towards the overall laboratory grade, are designed to assess a student’s

-The particular instructions for these Skill Tests shall described in
+instructions for these Skill Tests shall described in handouts

 Schedule web page.